filecoin-project/fvm-docs/CONTRIBUTIONS.md

 ## Web development

 So you want to help build the docs site?
 Great!
-Read through this section to get an idea on how the site it currently built and designed.
+Read through this section to get an idea of how the site is built and designed.